yenbuilds/my-operating-principles/README.md

 You need a **structural fix**.

-Address the structure rationally and immediately.
+Address the structural problems ASAP.

 ---

 ### Example: Repeated LLM Output Failures

 If an LLM keeps producing broken markdown, do not get flustered.
-That reaction is noise.

 Instead:
 - Add a prompt wrapper